 I caught up to her after breakfast one day to apologise to her about James annoying her during the dance, and to inform her that I had had nothing to do with it.

-“Oh it’s fine, I’m over it,” she said with a wave of the hand.
-“Do you know, he actually told me so himself.
+“Oh, I’m over it,” she said with a wave of the hand.
+“Do you know, he actually apologised, and it seemed sincere.
 I was so surprised.”

 “Really?”
 I asked.

 “Yeah, I guess he felt badly about it, so he told me he was sorry.
 He said he’s happy for me and Lewis.
 It was very nice of him.
 Although it could have been just another excuse for him to talk to me, but I appreciated it.”

 I smiled.
 James drove Lily crazy half the time, but it seemed that at least he was doing something right.

 As Charlotte and I were eating lunch two days or so after Christmas, and discussing the Yule Ball for the ten thousandth time, she informed me of a particularly juicy piece of gossip.
 “Guess what I found out today?
 I’m glad Mandy’s not here to hear it, although I guess she’ll find out soon enough, anyway - I heard that Sirius and Kristen broke up.”

 “Really?”
 I asked.
 “When?
 They were still together a few days ago, at the dance.”

 “Ten minutes??”
 I laughed.
 She knew the latest gossip before it even happened.
 It was like she had a sixth sense for it.
 “Charlotte, you know that when you’re old, you’re going to be one of those nosy, completely mental old ladies who spies on her neighbors with binoculars?”